D'Qwell Jackson

-D'Qwell Jackson (/dəˈkwɛl/; born September 26, 1983) is a former American football inside linebacker who played eleven seasons in the National Football League (NFL).
-He played college football at Maryland, and was drafted by the Cleveland Browns in the second round of the 2006 NFL Draft.
-He has also played for the Indianapolis Colts.
+D'Qwell Jackson (/dəˈkwɛl/; born September 26, 1983) is an American former professional football player who was a linebacker for eleven seasons in the National Football League (NFL).
+He played college football for the Maryland Terrapins, and was selected by the Cleveland Browns in the second round of the 2006 NFL draft.
+He also played for the Indianapolis Colts.

-Early years
+Early life

 Jackson attended Seminole High School in Seminole, Florida, where he was a three-year letterwinner and spent time at linebacker, fullback, quarterback and punter.
 Jackson made 150 tackles with 16 for loss, four forced fumbles and four fumbles recovered as a junior in 2000, and 91 tackles as a senior, including 10 sacks.
 He also rushed for 950 yards with a 5.7-yard average and 13 touchdowns as a fullback.
 Jackson was a first-team all-state selection by the Associated Press as a junior and senior.

 Considered a three-star recruit by Rivals.com, Jackson was ranked 57th among outside linebacker prospects in the nation.
 He chose to attend Maryland over North Carolina State.